mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ![image](/lexicon-import-lookup-table.png "Lexicon Import Lookup Table Modal")

-*Please note that we currently do not support mapping a Lookup table to the "$distinct_id" property.
-If you would like to associate a certain property with the user, we would suggest uploading it as a user profile property for the user instead.

 ### Locally within a Report
 You can also upload Lookup Tables straight from your reports.
 Lookup tables uploaded directly in reports create a local mapping that can only be used while you are in the report.
 This mapping is not global, and can't be used in other reports.